 Updated: 16th September 2019

-Behind the soothing melody floating in the summer heat stood tall townhouses in pinks, yellows and bubble gum blue, setting the stage for the open-fronted piano which was enthralling a small crowd snacking on candy floss.
+A soothing melody floated in the summer heat.
+Tall townhouses in pinks, yellows and bubble gum blue set the stage for the open-fronted piano, which was enthralling a small crowd snacking on candy floss.

 The man played with smooth strokes, and the sun illuminated the surrounding gold church domes.
-A little breeze gently forced a rose garden to sway, and the bold pillars of a soviet building stood strong on my peripheral.
+A little breeze gently forced a rose garden to sway, and the bold pillars of a soviet building stood hulking on my peripheral vision.

-The protests that took place just moments from here on Independence square, and the subsequent actions which followed are a defining moment for this decade in Ukraine, but don’t let this put you off visiting as a tourist, the capital city is a captivating place, and a fantastic city break.
+The protests that took place just moments from here on Independence Square and the subsequent actions which followed were a defining moment for Ukraine, but don’t let this put you off visiting as a tourist; this capital city is a captivating place and a fantastic city break.

-Ice creams were everywhere, candy floss was adding colour to the landscape, and music and art finished the picture.
+Ice creams were everywhere, candy floss added colour to the landscape, and music and art finished the picture.

 Flanked by St Peters Church, a bright green-domed beauty categorising the religious architecture across the city, were rows and rows of artists exhibiting their work.